antw/quinn/README.md

     // Our volume knobs go up to eleven.
     $('.slider').quinn({ range: [ 0, 11 ] });

+Negative values are perfectly acceptable, but the "active bar" (the blue background) doesn't yet handle this correctly -- it ought to originate at zero rather than always on the left.

+    $('.slider').quinn({ range: [ -100, 0 ] });

 ### Initial Values `value: number` {#value}